C-L-9524085/RoAColorsGmlHelper/README.md

 You can see a basic/bad usage video here: https://streamable.com/zkf5c where I load a picture, pick some colors, define main colors, and switch between recolors.

 This is still WIP (you can check progress in the issues).
-It has some quirks (most importantly, there's a bug where it doesn't recolor gray colors.)
 If something seems amiss, feel free to contact me and/or open an issue.

 ---